28 Have you not known? Have you not heard?

 Have you ever felt exhausted (silly question)?
 Is it getting harder and harder to find the strength to move forward?
 You’re not alone.

-But King Hezekiah’s response to Isaiah’s prophecy was less than ideal.
-He didn’t take comfort in God, but instead he found comfort in knowing that the trouble would come after he was gone.
+Sadly, King Hezekiah’s response to Isaiah’s prophecy was far less than ideal.
+Rather than taking comfort in God, he found comfort in knowing that the trouble would come after he was dead and gone.

 Isaiah 39:8.
 8 Then Hezekiah said to Isaiah, “The word of the Lord that you have spoken is good.”
 For he thought, “There will be peace and security in my days.”